InTEGr8or/roo-conf/README.md

 uv run roo-conf deploy
 ```

 This will create a `.roo` directory in your current repository (if it doesn't exist) and copy the necessary configuration files into it, replacing the `{{repo-full-path}}` placeholder with the absolute path to your repository.
+If a remote template source is configured and available, it will use templates from there; otherwise, it will fall back to using templates included in the package.

 ### Editing Deployed Prompts